 The SAFE facility in Santa Clara is located at 1060 Walsh Avenue near Scott Boulevard, approximately 7.5 miles from Cupertino.
 This facility is 2 years old and produces an end product that is rated preferable to energy produced by recovering methane from an anaerobic digester.
 Food scraps processed at SAFE meet USDA feed requirements for animals such as pigs, chickens and fish.
-The nutrient-rich finished product of SAFE is high on the EPA's food recovery hierarchy (Attachment 1).
+The nutrient-rich finished product of SAFE is high on the EPA's food recovery hierarchy (Attachment A).
 The SAFE process does not generate methane gas, is not land intensive and conserves virgin resources that would otherwise have been expended to produce animal feed.
-Removed contamination from SAFE is landfilled at Newby Island.
 Only food scraps, not recyclables, green waste and/or garbage, are processed at this facility.

-The process used by SAFE utilizes a "spoke and hub" system.
+The SAFE process utilizes a "spoke and hub" system.
 Food scraps are collected, contaminants removed, and the food is reduced to a liquid mash at the "spoke."
 At the "hub," the mash is converted to the finished animal feed product.
 Presently, the only "hub" of the system is at the SAFE facility in Santa Clara.
 The only "spoke" is at the Mission Trial corporation yard (also in Santa Clara) where food wastes collected from residents in the City of San José and businesses in the City of Sunnyvale are processed and delivered to the "hub."
-Mission Trail currently does not have the capacity to accept Cupertino food wastes.
+The Mission Trail spoke currently does not have the capacity to accept Cupertino food wastes.
 To increase capacity, additional "spokes" at added locations are planned by SAFE.
 The City of Sunnyvale has approved the installation of a "spoke" at the SMaRT Station to accept both residential and commercial food scraps.
-If included in a future Cupertino program, the SAFE facility system would reduce GHG emissions of processed organics and the end product would have a higher use than compost.
-Diversion of materials away from landfill would be unchanged.